-To evaluate the efficacy of arthropod generalist predators as biocontrol agents in agro-ecosystems, this studye examined the arthropod trophicd structure of organic and conventional rice farms over crop stage.
-Specifically, we 1) examined the resource partitioning (trophic niches) of arthropod generalist predators, 2) quantified predators’ diet composition from potential prey sources (rice herbivores, tourist herbivores, and detritivores), and 3) investigated the effects of farm type and crop stage on rice herbivore consumption by predators.
-We sampled arthropod prey and generalist predators from seven paired sub-tropical organic vs. conventional rice farms at the seedling, tillering, flowering, and ripening stages in Miaoli, Taiwan in 2018.
-Stable isotope analysis (δ13C and δ15N), a common method to quantify diet composition of focal species, was applied to infer trophic interactions in the field.
-This approach provides time-integrated dietary information in predator-preyc interactions, which may not be revealed by conventional “snapshot” techniques (e.g., field observations and gut content analysis) (Boecklen et al. 2011; Newton 2016; Post 2002).
+ssyIn this study, we investigated the trophic dynamics of arthropod generalist predatorsf in organic and conventional rice farms over crop stage.
+Specifically, we 1) examined the resource partitioning (trophic niches) among predators, 2) quantified predators’ diet composition from potential prey sources (rice herbivores, tourist herbivores, and detritivores), and 3) investigated the effects of farm type and crop stage on pest (i.e., rice herbivores) consumption by predators.
+We sampled arthropod prey and generalist predators from seven paired sub-tropical organic vs. conventional rice farms at the seedling, tillering, flowering, and ripening stages in Miaoli County, Taiwan in 2018.
+Stable isotope analysis (δ13C and δ15N), a common method used to determine diet composition of focal species, was applied to infer trophic interactions in the field.
+This approach provides time-integrated dietary information in predator-prey trophic interactions, which may not be revealed by conventional “snapshot” techniques (e.g., field observations and gut content analysis) (Boecklen et al. 2011; Newton 2016; Post 2002).

 Materials and Methods

-Arthropod sampling We selected seven pairs of organic vs. conventional rice farms in Miaoli County, Taiwan.
-For each of the 14 farms, we sweep-netted terrestrial arthropods 60 times along the ridges of the farm at each of four major crop stages (seedling, tillering, flowering, and ripening) during the first growing season from April to July of 2018.
+Arthropod sampling We selected seven pairs of organic vs. conventional rice farms in Miaoli County, Taiwan (Fig. 1).
+For each of the 14 farms, we sweep-netted terrestrial arthropods 60 times along the ridges of the farm at each of the four major crop stages (seedling, tillering, flowering, and ripening) during the first growing season from April to July of 2018.
 Samples were bagged, iced, and stored without chemical preservatives (e.g., ethanol) at −20ºC in the laboratory.
-Arthropods were then identified to the lowest taxonomic level possible under a dissecting scope.
+Arthropods were then identified to the finest taxonomic resolution possible under a dissecting scope.